ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-choreo.md

   provider="choreo"
   ```

-## Step 3 - Observe the Ballerina Service
+## Step 3 - Observing the Ballerina Service

 1. Once the configuration file has been created, execute the command below to pass it to the Ballerina program with the `BAL_CONFIG_FILES` environment variable.